microsoft/azure-blockchain-connector/README.md

 # Blockchain Connector

 This is a proxy for you to connect to the blockchain safely.
-We provide three ways for you to use it: 1.Compile our source code (implement with golang) and run it.
-2.Run it in Docker Container, with the Dockerfile we presented in this branch.
-3.Run with the binary release (not available yet).
+We provide three ways for you to use it:

+    - Compile our source code (implement with golang) and run it.

+    - Run it in Docker Container, with the Dockerfile we presented in this branch.

+    - Run with the binary release (not available yet).

 ## Run with the Source Code